 Terilee Wunderman, Ph.D., is the author of Wonder Walking: Enjoying the Wonders of Walking Outdoors, an inspirational book to help notice and appreciate nature in order to experience a greater sense of health and well-being.
 A psychologist, journal therapist, and daily walker, she encourages appreciating the wonders of the outdoors to help alleviate stress and experience a sense of wonder and gratitude in our daily lives.
 Visit her website.

-Currently teaching: Writing the Essence
+Currently teaching: Writing Stories from Nature

 Lynn Goodwin owns Writer Advice.
 She's written You Want Me to Do WHAT?
 Journaling for Caregivers (Tate Publishing) and Talent (Eternal Press).
 She was short-listed for a Literary Lightbox Award and won a Bronze Medal in the Moonbeam Children's Book Awards for Talent.